iem-projects/pd-acre/README.rst

 History
 -------

-- initiated by Winfried 2007
+- initiated by Winfried 2007 derived from previous pd-works
 - extended for Autoklavier Konzerts, Metalspace and others
 - extended for performance Maschinenhalle 2010
 - extended for lecture "Klangsynthese in Echtzeit" since 2012
-- Cleaned and shrinked for Opensource within the Scan_ Project at IEM 2014
+- cleaned and shrinked for open-source publish of documented parts
+- enhanced within the [scan] Project at IEM 2014
 - Extended in the courses using Waveguide- and Tetraspeaker project.
 - Integrated parts of it into the [ICE] development 2010-
-- pusblished for Ambisonics Mixer Tools for Studios at IEM.
+- published for Ambisonics Mixer Tools development for Studios at IEM.
 2015

 References and Footnotes
 ------------------------